 A concrete ring redefines the new courtyard space, magnifies the character of a beloved tree, and frames views of the teacher’s house, the school, the church and the polder landscape beyond.
 It becomes wall and roof, storage and circulation, and offers protection and a sense of intimacy.

 The ring also intersects with the school building, at the same time defining the entrance lobby, subdividing interior programs.
-The ring pushes the teacher’s house to the herbal lasix foreground, with two new areas of public space orientated to the street along its side.
+The ring pushes the teacher’s house to the foreground, with two new areas of public space orientated to the street along its side.
 Linking old and new structures, it connects the past with the future.

 Youth areas are given independence by being located outside the ring, but still connected to it, tangent to its curve.
 Given access to both the intimacy of the courtyard, and the surrounding village and broader polder landscape, the older children begin to see themselves in many worlds.
-Instead of a interior lobby dividing older and younger children, the open courtyard unites age groups and their community.
+Instead of an interior lobby dividing older and younger children, the open courtyard unites age groups and their community.

 Municipality of Koksijde, Belgium